 III.
 Admissions Deadlines

 Thomas Jefferson utilizes a rolling admissions process where applications are considered as they are received and completed.
 Under this system, the earlier an applicant applies, the greater are the chances of being admitted.
 Thus, applicants are well advised to apply as early as possible and to complete their files as quickly as possible.
-Thomas Jefferson, however, has no formal deadline for applying.
-For priority consideration, we encourage you to apply by March 31 for Fall admission and by December 15 for Spring admission.
+Although you are able to submit your application up until August 1 for Fall admission and January 1 for Spring admission, we strongly encourage you to apply far in advance of either date.

 IV.
 Post Application Process